 - 1. Press the WPS button the modem router for 1 second. - 2.
 Press the WPS button of the client device directly. - 3.
-The WPS LED flashes for about 2 minutes during the WPS process. - 4.
-When the WPS LED is on, the client device has successfully connected to the modem router.
+The router's Wireless LED flashes quickly for about 2 minutes during the WPS process. - 4.
+When the Wireless LED is on, the client device has successfully connected to the modem router.